 A Cavalry Machine Gun Squadron was attached to each Cavalry Brigade.
 It was formed from the Machine Gun Sections of a Cavalry Regiment.
+It formed part of the Canadian Machine Gun Corps.

 |Brigade attached to:||Canadian Cavalry Brigade|